- Residential Traffic Calming Program

 - Do not get annoyed when cyclists ride away from the curb.
 Cyclists need to avoid drains and potholes and be visible when approaching junctions with side roads.

-Roundabouts are designed to make intersections safer and more efficient for drivers, pedestrians, and cyclists.
+Roundabouts are designed to make intersections safer and more efficient for people walking, biking, and driving.
 There are two types of roundabouts: Single-lane roundabouts and multi-lane roundabouts. r2n1

 A few key things to remember about driving roundabouts: